 \section{Summary}

 We have described a fast method of solving the cascade equation that describes the attenuation of high-energy neutrinos as they propagate through the Earth.
-We provide as an example a prototypical isotropic astrophysical $Eˆ^{-\gamma}$ flux, but this method can easily be adapted to an arbitrary flux.
-Details of an implementation of this method are given in Appendix \ref{sec:app}.
-We have also provided three examples of this method's use in the propagation of systematic errors that can significantly affect attenuation at high energies: \begin{enumerate} \item We explicitly show that the current error on the incoming neutrino spectral index results in an uncertainty of up to 20\% on the attenuated flux, with the best fit yielding a 10\% difference in effective area with respect to the tables provided by the IceCube Collaboration.
+We provide as an example a prototypical isotropic astrophysical $Eˆ^{-\gamma}$ flux.
+Details of an implementation of this method are given in Appendix \ref{sec:app}, which includes the capability to read in an arbitrary flux from a text file.
+The \nufate method is fast and efficient, as long as the propagation ODE depends only on the column density of nuclei.
+When the tau lepton lifetime becomes relevant, or if oscillation e.g. into a sterile state occurs, a full ODE solver such as nuSQuIDS becomes nearly unavoidable.\footnote{In this case the cascade equation can be rewritten $\vec \phi'(x) = C(x)\vec \phi(x)$, so that the eigenvectors of $C$ are no longer constant in $x$.} We have also provided three examples of this method's use in the propagation of systematic errors that can significantly affect attenuation at high energies: \begin{enumerate} \item We explicitly show that the current error on the incoming neutrino spectral index results in an uncertainty of up to 20\% on the attenuated flux, with the best fit yielding a 10\% difference in effective area with respect to the tables provided by the IceCube Collaboration.

 \item Uncertainties on the Earth model can lead to changes as large as 10\% with respect to computations using a Reference Earth Model.